 The latest console from Sony is the PS4 Pro and it will be a must-have for those loyal to the brand, although the PS4 Slim is also an option.

 The PS4 Pro can output not only dynamic 4K, but also HDR video, both possible thanks to the upgraded GPU featured in the high-end console.
-And the 4K resolution isn't limited to video playback like the Xbox One S, although Sony admits many games are upscaled and not native.
+And the 4K resolution isn't limited to video playback like the Xbox One S, although Sony admits many games are upscaled and not native 4K.

 The lack of a 4K Blu-ray drive is a little strange, but the PS4 Pro does feature a larger 1TB hard drive.
-Right now it's the most powerful console on the market, but its specs don't quite match up to the Xbox One X.
+It's the most powerful Sony-branded console on the market, but its specs don't quite match up to the Xbox One X.

 Microsoft Xbox One S

 It's smaller and lighter than the Xbox One and the power unit is built-in which is also a nice touch.
 The launch edition has a whopping 2TB of storage, too.
-Although the Xbox One S supports 4K resolution, it's limited to video playback so you'll have to hold out for Project Scorpio for 4K gaming (or get the PS4 Pro).
+Although the Xbox One S supports 4K resolution, it's limited to video playback so you'll have to hold out for the Xbox One X for 4K gaming (or get the PS4 Pro).

 Read more about the Xbox One S.